tomichj/autocomplete_rails/README.md

 ### additional_data

-Additional data specifies additional methods to be returned in the response.
+Specify additional method called and returned in the response.
 Specify additional_data as an array.

 If `additional_data` is specified and `full_model` is *not* specified, each additional_data column is added to the columns selected.